nicqrocks/set_prompt/README.md

 # set_prompt
-Set the prompt (PS1 variable) to what ever is needed at the time.
+Be able to dynamicly change the bash prompt (PS1 variable) to something more useful at any time.

   Most of the time a person would just use one prompt for the entire terminal session.
 The point of this script is to be able to change